Chemistry only- higher tier

 butane | C4H10 | 58 | 58 | 24 |

-The Haber process for making ammonia gas can be shown by the equation below:
+The Haber process is used to make ammonia gas (NH3), this is shown in the equation below:

 This time instead of using reacting masses the question gives volumes of reactants.
 However we know that the